-The transition period, which ended on 30 NOVEMBER 2016, affected Private Limited Shares incorporated under the previous Companies Acts and Guarantee and Unlimited Companies and allowed for these companies to make changes to their constitutions where required.
+The Companies Act 2014 included a transition period, which ended on 30 NOVEMBER 2016, and which affected Private Limited Shares incorporated under the previous Companies Acts.
+It also affected Guarantee and Unlimited Companies.
+The transition period allowed for these companies to make changes to their constitutions where required.

 DIGITAL CERTIFICATES FOR AUTOMATIC CONVERSION & CHANGE OF NAME